-As we stay informed about growing public concern about the spread of COVID-19 and with recommendations for community organizations from the Washtenaw County Health Department and Governor Whitmer’s office, Growing Hope has made alternative arrangements or canceled our public events until April 13th.
+As we stay informed about growing public concern about the spread of COVID-19 and with recommendations for community organizations from the Washtenaw County Health Department and Governor Whitmer’s office, Growing Hope has made alternative arrangements or canceled our public events for the time being.
 We will be posting updates to our social media and website as we move forward.

 Growing Hope Public Event Cancellations: